 1. Post about something blue on your blog.
 It can be pretty, ugly, funny, old, or new as long as it's blue.
 Leave a link to this blog on your post.

-2. Place the Blue Monday button on the top of your post so that people can easily spot it.
-Place another Blue Monday button on the sidebar of your blog.
+2. Drag the Blue Monday button from here, and place it on your post.
+Place another one on your sidebar of your blog.

 Do NOT link in until after your post is up.

 4. Visit other Blue participants by clicking on their links.
 Make someone's day; leave a comment.
-I appreciate it when you take the time to leave a comment for me.
+Please remember to leave a comment for me.

 5. Check back later to make certain you visit all the Blue participants.
 (That's why the Permalink is so important.)

 I'll bet that some of you did not know that my state has Christmas tree farms.
 Well, we do!
 Here's a map showing all the locations.
 I live where the lowest tree on the right is located.
 (Notice the blue in the background.)

 I sheepishly admit to having a fake tree; several years ago, Johnny put his foot down and declared that he was "NOT" (Johnny yells when he puts his foot down!) going to do "ALL OF THIS HEAVY, STICKY WORK EVER AGAIN!"
 That year, after Christmas, we bought our first artificial Christmas tree, and we've had one ever since.
 Although I have never been to a tree farm and have never cut my own tree, this is how I used to get my Christmas trees.
 I bought them already cut.
 See the pretty blue?

 Breathe deeply and maybe you'll be able to still smell the wonderful scent of fresh trees.
 Then again, you probably can already do that since you have a fresh tree in your homes! (sigh)

 There were some really nice shaped trees, good sizes too.